lavishay-technion/ansible_shallow/05_roles/README.md

 - in collections, if you are using them
 - in a directory called roles/, relative to the playbook file
 - in the configured roles_path.
-The default search path is ~/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles.
+The default search path is  `~/.ansible/roles:/usr/share/ansible/roles:/etc/ansible/roles`
 - in the directory where the playbook file is located

 If you store your roles in a different location, set the `roles_path` configuration option so Ansible can find your roles.
 Checking shared roles into a single location makes them easier to use in multiple playbooks.
-See Configuring Ansible for details about managing settings in ansible.cfg.
+See Configuring Ansible for details about managing settings in `ansible.cfg`.

 Alternatively, you can call a role with a fully qualified path: